TLCFEM/suanPan-Manual/docs/Library/Material/Material3D/Sand/SimpleSand.md

 $$

 where $$n=\dfrac{s+p\alpha}{|s+p\alpha|}$$ is a unit tensor, $$I$$ is the second order unit tensor and $$D=A\left(\alpha^d-\alpha:n\right)$$ is the dilatancy parameter.

+Note due to the change of sign convention, a negative $A$ leads to contractive response.

 ### Hardening Rule